pcarnah/DeepMitral/README.md

 ```
 python deepmitral.py train -data "PATH_TO_DATA"
 ```
-where the data folder corresponds to the top level title "data" in the example above.
+where the data folder corresponds to the top level titled "data" in the example above.

 #### Training from a checkpoint